Pix: Defying Islamists, Giant Mohammed Projected on French Govt Bldg

 Heavily armed police officers stood guard Wednesday evening as a French city defied Islamist terrorism by projecting huge images of Charlie Hebdo cartoons on a local government building.

 The projections, which included cartoons of Mohammed, came as part of a French national tribute to teacher Samuel Paty which is taking place on Wednesday evening.
-Paty, a history teacher in the greater Paris area, was murdered on Friday buy a Muslim terrorist because he showed the cartoons to his pupils as part of a lesson on freedom of expression.
+Paty, a history teacher in the greater Paris area, was murdered on Friday by a Muslim immigrant terrorist because he showed the cartoons to his pupils as part of a lesson on freedom of expression.

 Charlie Hebdo cartoons, including one of Mohammed, projected onto Montpellier government building. pic.twitter.com/pnhU0EXTsc